Celebrating Chinese New Year in Malaysia

 You may be interested in reading – Thaipusam – All You Need to Know

-Chinese New Year in 2024 will fall on Saturday, February 10th marking the beginning of the Year of the Dragon.
-Dragon is one of the twelve animals in the Chinese zodiac cycle.
+Chinese New Year in 2025 will fall on January 29th marking the beginning of the Year of the Snake.
+Snake is one of the twelve animals in the Chinese zodiac cycle.
 The celebration traditionally lasts for 15 days, concluding with the Lantern Festival.

 Yes, Chinese New Year is a public holiday in Malaysia.
-In 2024, the public holidays for Chinese New Year are expected to be on Saturday, February 10th, and Sunday, February 11th.
-Given that the festival starts on a weekend, there’s a possibility that the following Monday might also be designated as a replacement public holiday, ensuring a long weekend for Malaysians to celebrate.
+In 2025, the public holidays for Chinese New Year are expected to be on 29th and 30th of January.
+Given that the festival starts on Wednesday and thursday, there’s a possibility of a long weekend for Malaysians to celebrate.

 CNY stands for Chinese New Year, which is one of the most significant and widely celebrated festivals in Malaysia.
 The festival is known for its vibrant celebrations, including family reunions, traditional feasts, lion dances, fireworks, and the giving of red envelopes (ang pao) containing money.
 It’s a time that brings together not just the Chinese community but is celebrated across the multicultural tapestry of Malaysia, showcasing the country’s rich cultural heritage and unity.

 Chinese New Year officially starts with the new moon that appears between January 21 and February 20 each year.
-In 2024 Year’s Day and continue for 15 days, culminating in the Chap Goh Mei festival.
+Lunar new year celebrations continue for 15 days, culminating in the Chap Goh Mei festival.
 The start and end times of the celebrations on the first and last days can vary by community and household, but festivities like the reunion dinner on New Year’s Eve typically begin in the evening.